kestra-io/docs/docs/developer-guide/flowable/README.md

 ## AllowFailure

-This task will allow a failed child task.
+This task will allow children tasks to fail.
 If any child task fails:
 - The AllowFailure failed task will be marked as status `WARNING`.
 - All children's tasks inside the AllowFailure will be stopped immediately.
 - The Execution will continue for all others tasks.
-- At the end, the execution as a whole will be also marked as status `WARNING`.
+- At the end, the execution as a whole will also be marked as status `WARNING`.

-In this example:
+In the following example:
 - `allow-failure` will be labelled as `WARNING`.
 - `ko` will be labelled as `FAILED`.
 - `next` will not be run.